 What is Canine Socialization and Enrichment?

 Socialization and Enrichment is about helping dogs feel confident, comfortable, and calm in a variety of situations.
-It involves structured exposure to new environments, people, animals, and experiences while reinforcing positive habits and reducing fear or reactivity.
+It involves structured exposure to new environments, people, animals, and experiences — all while reinforcing positive habits and reducing fear or reactivity.

 Primary Goals of Socialization

-• Problem-solving specific issues (e.g., reactivity, barking).
+- Solve specific behavior issues (e.g., reactivity, barking)

 The Missing Piece